German Visa Passport Requirements

 Passport obligation

-By the Schengen Agreement, only individuals with German citizenship and travelers from all EU and Schengen countries are exempt from the passport requirement for Germany.
-Within the Schengen area, their national ID card or equivalent document is sufficient proof of identity.
+By the Schengen Agreement and EU freedom of movement rules, individuals with German citizenship and citizens of EU and Schengen countries are exempt from the passport requirement for Germany.
+Their national ID card or equivalent document is generally sufficient proof of identity, including for citizens of EU countries that are not part of the Schengen area, such as Ireland and Cyprus.
 This exemption is also rooted in Germany’s constitutional Basic Law, which guarantees the right of German citizens to enter and leave the country freely.

 Citizens of all other countries must have a valid passport to enter Germany and the Schengen area.
 This also applies to third-country nationals with a valid residence permit for Germany or another Schengen country.